‘General Hospital’ Spoilers: Valerie Pops Up Again, Paulina Bugembe Talks Taking Over Role From Brytni Sarpy

 Bugembe moved to Los Angeles with a focus on directing, planning to go to graduate school in California.
 Paulina was born in Wisconsin and went on to live in places like Honolulu and Tokyo, and she explains that she took an acting class to better understand being on that side of the camera.

 As it turns out, Bugembe realized she liked acting and found that she had a knack for it.
-After completing her classes she started auditioning, and she has previously been seen on shows like The Good Place and Scandal.
+After completing her classes, she started auditioning and she has previously been seen on shows like The Good Place and Scandal.
 It turns out that Paulina had already auditioned for the General Hospital casting director before this Valerie recast opportunity presented itself – most recently as the show was replacing Vinessa Antoine and the role of Jordan.

 Now that Bugembe has been filming on the General Hospital set, she says that she loves everybody she’s had a chance to work with so far.
 She has spent a lot of time with Josh Swickard (Chase) and she’s enjoying developing the character of Valerie further.
 However, Paulina admits that it did make her anxious to learn she was joining the show as a recast.